 Rounding out the book are chapters on “Safety in Perspective, Working Abroad and Making a Living, Taking Care of Details, The Resistance You Will Face and Family Considerations”.
 The final chapter, “Resources for Living Abroad”, offers an extensive list of resources to research while you are investigating and planning your exciting life change.

 As is no doubt apparent in this review, if you are considering an international move to live a less expensive and less stressful life, I highly recommend this book.
 You are the one who must make the decision if a change in your residence and lifestyle is good for you.
 You are the one who needs to travel to the destinations and choose the one that best suits you.
 But if you have an inkling of making the move this book is a great way to start the journey.

-I will interview Tim Leffel in a forthcoming blog.
-He will answer questions about “A Better Life for Half the Price”.
-Please send questions you have to me: John Dwyer- email@example.com
+I will be interviewing Tim Leffel in a forthcoming blog.
+Tim will answer questions about his new book.
+Please send your questions to: John Dwyer – email@example.com